guard/guard/README.md

     $ gem install growl

 The `growl` gem is compatible with all versions of Growl and uses a command line tool [growlnotify](http://growl.info/extras.php#growlnotify) that must be separately downloaded and installed.
-You can alsi install it with HomeBrew:
+You can also install it with HomeBrew:

     $ brew install growlnotify